Zack Bowman: Minnesota Vikings

 Bowman signed a one-year deal with the Minnesota Vikings on March 26, 2012.
 On September 2, 2012, he was waived to make room for A. J. Jefferson.

-Second stint with Chicago
+Chicago Bears (second stint)

 Bowman was later re-signed by the Bears.
 In Week 16 against the Arizona Cardinals, Bowman recovered Beanie Wells' fumble in the endzone for a Bears touchdown, as the Bears won 28–13.
 In 2013, Bowman was an unrestricted free agent, but signed a one-year deal with the Bears.
 During the season, Bowman played in all 16 games while starting in seven, and recorded 49 tackles along with three interceptions.

 New York Giants

 On March 31, 2014, Bowman signed a one-year deal with the New York Giants.

 Miami Dolphins

 On April 13, 2015, Bowman signed a deal with the Miami Dolphins.
 He was released on September 6, however, re-signed later that day.
 He was waived on November 24.